Survivor 46: Future appearances

-Q Burdette, Charlie Davis, and Tiffany Nicole Ervin are set to return to compete on Survivor 50.
+Q Burdette, Charlie Davis, and Tiffany Nicole Ervin returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Venus Vafa competed on the third season of The Traitors Canada.
+In 2027, Burdette competed on the sixth season of The Traitors.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new castaways were divided into three tribes of six: Nami, Siga, and Yanu.
 Yanu fared the worst in challenges, leaving only Kenzie, Tiffany, and Q. Siga was spearheaded by a strong alliance and friendship of Charlie and Maria, who eliminated Jem with an idol in her pocket.
 Nami went undefeated in challenges, but the mistrust throughout the tribe hindered their ability to stay united.

 Before the merge, Hunter, Tim and Q met together on a journey and decided to join forces at the merge, with each of the men choosing an ally from their tribe (Tevin, Maria, and Tiffany, respectively) to join them and form a majority, called the 6.
 However, Maria defected from them, joining Charlie and the others in eliminating the 6 and other major threats (including Hunter, Tiffany, Venus, and Q also getting voted out with idols.)

 At the final six, Charlie and Maria turned on each other.
 Charlie prevailed, and he, Kenzie and Ben made it to the final three.
 Kenzie was praised for her social game while Charlie was commended for his strategic prowess.
 In the end, Kenzie won in a 5–3–0 vote over Charlie and Ben, respectively.